top of page

 As funding grows we will be able to roll out a wide range of support based on our own experience and what patients and their families have told us is most valuable.

-We aim to extend this further so that we can help families irrespective of where they are located across Leeds Children's Hospital.
+We aim to be there for families irrespective of where they are located across Leeds Children's Hospital.

 worried-parents-fx.jpg